 Without the ability to process his emotions Gage became unable to make sensible real-life decisions.
 Without emotional reasoning his decision making capabilities were impaired.

 This became the research that has led neuroscientists to understand that emotions are processed in the front of the brain, and that damage in this area not only impairs emotional processing, but also the ability to make decisions.
 The unfortunate deterioration of Phineas Gage is one of the first cases of evidence that there is a strong link between emotional processing and decision making capabilities.

 Emotional processing is necessary for decision making, and subsequent behaviour.
 Emotions largely drive decisions and impact purchase decisions.
 As marketers we need to understand how to sell to the reptilian brain.
 We need to make a connection with our customers at an emotional level, and we need to make it easy for customers to connect with our brand.

 Behavioural economists understand that humans use emotions to make decisions.
 We take mental shortcuts to make the best decisions, instead of calculating the exact weighted outcome of every possible choice.
 We use our feelings to indicate what we should do, what we should choose, and what we should buy.

 Don’t ignore the importance of your customers’ emotions.
 Learn about your customer and understand their emotional responses to your branding, your website, or your marketing stimuli.
 This could help to anticipate or predict how your customer behave, enable you to make improvements to connect with your customer at an emotional level.

 If you would like to explore your customers’ emotional responses in more detail, please get in touch and we can discuss how we can help.

 So get in touch

-To arrange a consultation meeting to discover how we can help you to understand your customer better, simply fill up the form:
+To arrange a consultation meeting to discover how we can help you to better understand your customer, simply fill out the form: